GmrezaH/devopsToolkit/linux/shell/zsh-setup.md

 ## zsh-syntax-highlighting

-1. Clone this repository in oh-my-zsh's plugins directory:
+1. Clone this repository in oh-my-zsh's plugins directory

    ```bash
    git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting
    ```

-1. Activate the plugin in ~/.zshrc (Note that zsh-syntax-highlighting must be the `last plugin sourced`):
+1. Activate the plugin in ~/.zshrc

    ```
    plugins=( [plugins...] zsh-syntax-highlighting)
    ```

+> [!NOTE]
+> zsh-syntax-highlighting must be the last plugin sourced

 1. Restart zsh (such as by opening a new instance of your terminal emulator).